harikt/harikt.github.com/source/who-am-i/index.markdown

 [Symfony][], [Zend Framework](http://framework.zend.com/).
 Hari also writes articles for [sitepoint.com][]

-Hari is a buddiying speaker and have spoken at various events like [Barcamp Kerala][], [Osidays][] 2012 and is looking forward.
+Hari is a budding speaker and have spoken at various events like [Barcamp Kerala][], [Osidays][] 2012 and is looking forward.

 Hari is one of the Technical Reviewer of [PHP 5 CMS Framework Development][] ,